 Unexpectedly Realistic Gameplay: The fight against Psycho Mantis.
 He starts controlling Meryl and making her try to blow her brains out.
 The easiest way to stop her?
 Just put her in a choke hold to knock her out.

-Updated Re-release: Metal Gear Solid: Integral, which came out in Japan only for the PS1, although it did served as the basis for the PC release.
+Metal Gear Solid: Integral, which came out in Japan only for the PS1 and for PC everywhere else.
 It was mainly a Recursive Import of the English version, but with a couple of additional game modes (Very Easy mode, First Person View Mode), new Codec frequencies, and an alternate costume for Meryl in addition to the ones for Snake and the Ninja.
-However, the real meat of the game came with the third disc containing over 300 VR training missions, which was sold by itself as a literal mission pack sequel in the overseas market.
+However, the real meat of the game came with the third disc containing over 300 VR training missions, which was sold by itself as a literal mission pack sequel in the west.

 On the other hand, this version severely gimped the No Fourth Wall aspect of the Psycho Mantis fight, as a good number of compatible games mentioned by Mantis in the original Japanese version were cut out, due to using the English voice acting as the base for the Integral version, and those cut games were only released in Japan.
 The most notable victims of this were Mantis' mentions of Policenauts and Tokimeki Memorial, as well as the special message from Kojima triggered when having save data from both Snatcher and Policenauts.